nodejs/node/deps/uv/docs/src/udp.rst

             */
             UV_UDP_REUSEADDR = 4
             /*
-             * Indicates that the message was received by recvmmsg and that it's not at
+             * Indicates that the message was received by recvmmsg, so the buffer provided
-             * the beginning of the buffer allocated by alloc_cb - so the buffer provided
              * must not be freed by the recv_cb callback.
              */
             UV_UDP_MMSG_CHUNK = 8